lizmat/raku-all-modules/atweiden/config-toml/README.md

 Config::TOML
 ============

-TOML parser for Rakudo Perl 6.
+Parse TOML from file or perl6 Str.

 Usage